How to Create a Read-Only IAM User for a Junior Developer

 TermDefinition

-AWS Managed PolicyA standalone IAM policy created and maintained by AWS.
-Automatically updated when new services or actions are added.
+AWS Managed PolicyA standalone IAM policy created and maintained by AWS, identified by the arn:aws:iam::aws:policy/ prefix.

 Related Posts